INRIX/IQ-API-Samples/README.md

-# IQ API Sampoles Repository
+# IQ API Samples Repository
 ### Overview
 The repository features code samples demonstrating how to integrate with INRIX IQ APIs